Officer Development Program (ODP)

-The IAFC's Officer Development Program (ODP) was designed to prepare chiefs for future career advancement while giving them the leadership skills to excel in their current position.
+The IAFC's Officer Development Program (ODP) was designed to prepare officers at various levels for future career advancement while giving them the leadership skills to excel in their current position.

-The Chief Officer Leadership Symposium program consists of two levels, one for those new to role and the other for more veteran officers.
-Attendees learn from instructors with years of fire and emergency service and life experience in areas such as mentoring, human resources, fire service law, fire prevention, community relations, and health and safety.
+The Chief Officer Leadership Symposium program consists of two levels, one for those new to the role and the other for more veteran officers.
+Attendees learn from instructors with years of fire and emergency service and life experience in areas such as community risk reduction, human resources, operations, and health and safety.
 CHIEF learning objectives support JPRs outlined in NFPA 1021 (Fire Officer III and IV) and the IAFC Self-Development Dimensions.

 The Executive Chief Officer Leadership Symposium is made up of two levels preparing chief officers looking to move into the role of fire chief in the future.
 The courses in this program focus on marketing within your community, research and data, mutual aid, and consolidation and mergers.
 Attendees get the opportunity to learn from business executives and successful chiefs who share valuable insight about how to excel as a leader at the highest level.

 ODP attendees must attend all sessions/days of the program in order to receive credit.
 Attendees cannot pick-and-choose between different levels of the program, nor can you complete part of the program one year at one location and finish it at a later date or location.

 For example: if you register as ODP-CHIEF II, you must attend all CHIEF II sessions including daily briefings, the General Session, and dedicated expo time.